Master Your Dreams: The 7 Steps of Goal Setting for Success

 2. Ensure your goals align with these values.

 1. Interview Your Future Self.
-Imagine your life one year or five years from now.
+Imagine your life five years from now.
 What accomplishments do you want to look back on?
-Write a letter from your future self to your present self, describing what's important.
+How do you want to be remembered by your colleagues, friends and family?
+Write a letter from your future self to your present self, describing what's important and valuable to you.

 Step 2: Define Specific, Measurable Goals